liquibase/liquibase-contribute-site/docs/code/api/resource-pathhandler.md

     in the `liquibase.searchPath` setting.

 Liquibase ships with [liquibase.resource.DirectoryPathHandler](https://javadocs.liquibase.com/liquibase-core/liquibase/resource/DirectoryPathHandler.html){:target="_blank"}
-which looks up paths without a protocol as a relative or absolute file paths.
+which looks up paths without a protocol as relative or absolute file paths.
 Other PathHandlers should generally recognize paths they handle through an expected URL-like protocol, such as `ftp://example.com/my/file.sql` or through specific file extensions like `*.zip`.

 ```mermaid